 The strain of rapid population growth can be seen everywhere you go.
 Sydney’s major roads slow to a crawl during peak hours and its trains are regularly filled to overflowing.
 In our local area, thousands of new apartments have been built with thousands more under construction.
 The area between our apartment and airport is on track to become Australia's most densely populated district within three years.

 The resulting influx of residents has resulted in traffic chaos in rush hour.
 Queues block the pavement at every bus stop and even during the weekend local trips regularly involve navigating your way through a perpetual traffic jam.
-It, therefore, comes as no surprise to hear that Sydney, and the state of New South Wales, is in the midst of a massive infrastructure boom.
+It, therefore, comes as no surprise to hear that Sydney, and the state of New South Wales, are in the midst of a massive infrastructure boom.

 The 25 million population milestone is prompting a national debate about the nation’s high rate of migration.
 On current trends, by mid-century Australia’s population could pass 40 million.
 Some argue that this is too many, or at least, too many in too short a time frame.
 Personally, I support a higher population.